Easiest Bee Smoker Fuel to Use

-The beekeeper’s smoker is one of the most useful tools in beekeeping.
-With proper use, a smoker actually saves bee lives.
-But, it is important to chose the best fuel for your bee smoker.
-There are several good options and your choice may depend in part on what is readily available to you.
-What should you use as bee smoker fuel and and what should you avoid?
+One of the most useful tools in beekeeping, a properly used smoker actually saves bee lives.
+But, it is important to chose the right fuel for your bee smoker.
+Beekeepers have several good options for combustible material.
+But, your choice may depend in part on what is readily available to you.
+To avoid doing harm to the bees and yourself, you need to know what you can use as bee smoker fuel and and what should you avoid.

 - dry pine needles – my fav